LBoyle/blockgame_raylib_ocaml/README.md

 I will have to work this out eventually for production builds, though it might actually be easier to cross-compile for Windows instead

+## Text Editor

+The only requirement is ocaml-lsp-server, I know this works for Vim and Emacs though I haven't tried it

+It's easiest with VSCode, I use VSCodium, with the ocaml-platform plugin, you might need to run `eval $(opam env)` and `dune build -w` before the syntax highlighting will work correctly

 ## Tech choices

 #### ReasonML (OCaml)